l4rm4nd/firezone/README.md

 Afterwards, the admin MGMT UI is accessible at http://127.0.0.1:13000.

+> [!WARNING]
-It is recommended to combine Firezone with a TLS reverse proxy (e.g. Traefik) and with an Identity Provider (IdP) such as Keycloak or Authentik for Single-Sign-On (SSO) via OAuth/OIDC.
-Once SSO is enabled, you should disable local authentication via the `.env` file.
+> It is recommended to combine Firezone with a TLS reverse proxy (e.g. Traefik) and with an Identity Provider (IdP) such as Keycloak or Authentik for Single-Sign-On (SSO) via OAuth/OIDC.
+>
+> Once SSO is enabled, you should disable local authentication via the `.env` file.

 ## 🔒 Security